ullassa/ullassa/README.md

 ## 🧑‍💻 What I’m Working On:
 - 🔭 Currently learning: **Java, React, and DSA**
 - 🚀 Exploring: Frontend development and Backend APIs
-- 💼 Goal: Get placed in copanies
+- 💼 Goal: Get placed in companies

 ---